whiteand/quartet/README.md

 ): Boolean
 ```

-Also as you can see: inner values of config - are not only simple predicates.
-But they can be any valid config for `quartet`.
-You can see how do we use object config for checking `theObject` property.
+Also as you can see: inner values of schema - are not only simple predicates.
+But they can be any valid schema for `quartet`.
+You can see how do we use object schema for checking `theObject` property.

 (You can see that code is still not so beautiful as we want.
 What do we want?
 Go deeper to see it!)